Real Estate Almanac

 Organized Real Estate

-Realtor associations, with MLSs, are collectively referred to as organized real estate, which represents the infrastructure upon which the residential real estate brokerage industry functions.
+Realtor associations and MLSs are collectively referred to as “organized real estate,” which represents the infrastructure upon which the residential real estate brokerage industry functions.
 These organizations play a major role in setting industry professionalism; they advocate at the national, state and local level for homeownership and major issues that support their members’ business and manage local MLSs, which enable the buying and selling of houses, apartments and other real estate.

-This section first presents membership data and other information for all of the nation’s MLS organizations, local Realtor associations, and 51 state Realtor associations with data as of December 31, 2022.
-In addition to national rankings, MLSs and local Realtor associations are ranked by the nine “divisions” defined by the U.S. Census Bureau: New England, Middle Atlantic, East North Central, West North Central, South Atlantic, East South Central, West South Central, Mountain and Pacific.
+This section first presents membership data and other information for all of the nation’s MLS organizations, local Realtor associations, and state Realtor associations with data as of December 31, 2023.
+In addition to national rankings, MLSs and local Realtor associations are ranked by the nine geographic divisions defined by the U.S. Census Bureau: Central, East North Central, East South Central, Middle Atlantic, Mountain, New England, Pacific, South Atlantic, West North Central, and West South Central.

 The T3 Data team follows a rigorous methodology to source, verify and present the data presented in this and other Real Estate Almanac sections.
 Learn more about the methodology of this section here.